Advocating for API-accessible recreation data

 The challenge

-With only two weeks before the solicitation closed, the White House sought urgent outside expertise.
+With only two weeks before the solicitation closed, the White House sought outside expertise.
 If the language didn’t change before vendors submitted proposals, the next decade of Recreation.gov risked locking public recreation data behind a single website with no programmatic access.

 The solution

-Kin Lane, working as an API evangelist, answered the White House’s call for civic action.
-Writing publicly about the needed changes, he outlined what the solicitation should require: a RESTful API design, supporting documentation, and software development kits so that developers could build on top of the recreation data.
+Kin, working as an API evangelist, answered the White House’s call for civic input.
+He laid out the needed changes in public, describing what the solicitation should require: a RESTful API design, supporting documentation, and software development kits so vendors couldn’t treat programmatic access as an afterthought.

-He proposed critical language changes to the RFP that would ensure every vendor proposal reflected an API-first approach rather than treating programmatic access as an afterthought.
+First, he proposed concrete language changes to the RFP.
 The revisions shifted the solicitation from one that would have perpetuated a closed system to one that mandated open, standards-based data access.
+Every vendor proposal that followed had to reflect an API-first approach.

 The results